A Day at the Cottage Garden

 Story time • 9:45 – 10:00

-We sing and have our story each day after snack, at the table.
+We sing and have our story each day after snack, either at the table or sitting in the playroom.
 The foundations for literacy are laid through singing songs together and through storytelling.
 Stories are told in the oral tradition, using simple handmade, felted or silk puppets.
 Both singing, and storytelling develop vocabulary, memory and creative imagination.

 Changing diapers and potty time before we go out.

 We eat organic, vegetarian foods in our program.
 Lunches are a variety of hearty blended vegetable soups with a different grain each day.
-Milk is served at each meal and filtered water is always available.
+Milk and filtered water is offered at each meal.
 We clean-up together, with the children participating as much as they are able.
-Morning children will be picked up at 12:30.

 Each child will have a cozy down quilt and a mat or a playpen to curl up on while the teachers sing lullabies and give comfort when needed.